chazzka/clanekforest/clanek.md

  1. When selecting a sample from the given data, to randomly selecting the sample of a given *batch size*,  the evaluation of range for each dimension was added.
  2. When the split point is calculated, random dimension is chosen and the split point is taken from the evaluated range (and not the data itself)

-The evaluation of a range starts by simply selec
+The evaluation of a range starts by simply selecting some initial (either random or user defined range).
+This range should be reasonable enou